huggingface/blog/leaderboards-on-the-hub-vectara.md

 As our evaluation is more complex, we then customized the source code to fit the needs of the HHEM leaderboard - here are the details:
 1. `leaderboard/src/backend/model_operations.py`: This file contains two primary classes - `SummaryGenerator` and `EvaluationModel`.
     a.
-The `SummaryGenerator` generates summaries based on your evaluation dataset and calculates metrics like Answer Rate and Average Summary Length.
+The `SummaryGenerator` generates summaries based on the HHEM private evaluation dataset and calculates metrics like Answer Rate and Average Summary Length.
     b.
 The `EvaluationModel` loads our proprietary Hughes Hallucination Evaluation Model (HHEM) to assess these summaries, yielding metrics such as Factual Consistency Rate and Hallucination Rate.
 2. `leaderboard/src/backend/evaluate_model.py`: defines the `Evaluator` class which utilizes both `SummaryGenerator` and `EvaluationModel` to compute and return results in JSON format.
 3. `leaderboard/src/backend/run_eval_suite.py`: contains a function `run_evaluation` that leverages `Evaluator` to obtain and upload evaluation results to the `results` dataset mentioned above, causing them to appear in the leaderboard.